 On calling the Create Persona service, the required information concerning the OpenVMS user specified by the usrnam argument is read from the User Authorization File and Rights database and is stored in system memory.
-A handle to refer to the created persona is returned in the persona argument.
+A handle that identifies the created persona is returned in the persona argument.